brianhuey/mlbatbat_pgsql/README.md

 Use:

-./spider.pl DD-MM-YYYY
+./spider.pl DD/MM/YYYY

-Where DD-MM-YYYY is the begin date, the current date is the end date.
+Where DD/MM/YYYY is the begin date, the current date is the end date.

 ### pg_import.pl
 Parse files and import it in to database
 Dependencies: DBI, LWP, JSON, XML